guziq-john/lustre-vagrant/README.md

 3. Run `dnf --enablerepo=lustre-client install lustre-client-dkms lustre-client` to install lustre.

-4. Run `lsmod | grep lustre` to check the installation
+4. Run `lsmod | grep lustre` to check the installation, if there is no lustre modules, try `modprobe lustre`

 5. Add `<the IP of eth1 on Server VM> server` to `/etc/hosts`

 ## Mount FS on Client

-After the client VM is rebooted, run `sudo vagrant ssh client`  and `sudo -i` to get into the VM.
+Run `sudo vagrant ssh client`  and `sudo -i` to get into the VM.

+1. Run `modprobe lustre` to load the Lustre kernel modules
-1. Make the mount point folder with `mkdir /users`
+2. Make the mount point folder with `mkdir /users`
-2. Run `mount -t lustre server:/users /users` to mount the `users` filesystem to `/users` folder
+3. Run `mount -t lustre server:/users /users` to mount the `users` filesystem to `/users` folder
-3. Verify lustre filesystem:
+4. Verify lustre filesystem:

     ```bash
     # cd /users